 employee’s provider, the opinion of a third provider may be required.
 The third provider

-shall be designated or approved jointly by the University and the employee.
+shall be designated or approved jointly by the University of Illinois and the employee.
 The opinion

-of the third provider shall be considered final and shall be binding on the University and
+of the third provider shall be considered final and shall be binding on the University of Illinois and

 employee.

-Each campus Sshall develop procedures for the review of medical certification and referral for second and third opinions.
-Departments should contact the appropriate campus/central human resources office for assistance with medical certification questions and problems.
+Each university, hospital, and System human resource office shall develop procedures for the review of medical certification and referral for second and third opinions.
+Each university shall also develop procedures for making a determination of the FMLA start date when the start usage date differs from that on the medical certification.
+Departments should contact the appropriate university, hospital, or System human resources office for assistance with medical certification questions and problems.
 Any expenses associated with obtaining second and third opinions shall be the responsibility of the employing department.

 An employee may be required to obtain a recertification of a medical condition every six